RobolinkInc/doc-v2/docs/zumi/blockly/Junior/06-Camera/02-start-camera.md

 ##### Description

 Turns on Zumi's camera.
+A red LED will turn on next to the camera to indicate the camera is on.
+The camera needs to turn on before taking any pictures and will stay on until it is manually turned off with the close_camera() block.

 ##### Parameters

-None <!-- image -->
+None

 ##### Returns